dbt-labs/docs.getdbt.com/website/blog/2024-02-29-cortex-slack.md

 ---
 title: "LLM-powered Analytics Engineering: How we're using AI inside of our dbt project, today, with no new tools."
-description: "With Snowflake's new Cortex functions and the dbt Cloud orchestrator, we can quickly and safely do analytics that was once impractical."
+description: "By orchestrating Snowflake's new Cortex functions inside of dbt Cloud, we can do once-impractical analytics with no additional tooling."
 slug: dbt-models-with-snowflake-cortex

 authors: [joel_labes]